Contains 300 mg of acetaminophen

 VICODIN, VICODIN ES, and VICODIN HP tablets are contraindicated in patients previously exhibiting hypersensitivity to hydrocodone or acetaminophen, and also in patients known to be hypersensitive to other opioids, as they may exhibit cross-sensitivity to hydrocodone.

-Controlled Substance: VICODIN, VICODIN ES, and VICODIN HP contain hydrocodone, which is an opioid agonist and a Schedule III controlled substance with an abuse liability.
+Controlled Substance: VICODIN, VICODIN ES, and VICODIN HP contain hydrocodone, which is an opioid agonist and a Schedule II controlled substance with an abuse liability.

 Abuse and Dependence: VICODIN, VICODIN ES, and VICODIN HP can be abused in a manner similar to other opioid agonists, legal or illicit.
 Psychological dependence, physical dependence, and tolerance may develop upon repeated administration of narcotics; therefore, these products should be prescribed and administered with caution.

 Serious Skin Reactions: Rarely, acetaminophen may cause serious skin reactions, such as acute generalized exanthematous pustulosis (AGEP), Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 Patients should be informed about the signs of serious skin reactions, and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.

 Hypersensitivity/Anaphylaxis: There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.

 Respiratory Depression: At high doses or in sensitive patients, hydrocodone may produce dose-related respiratory depression.